Overview

 I'm Adding Steam Input API support alongside other input libraries

-It's perfectly acceptable to ship conventional gamepad input as well as Steam Input, and if you're adding Steam Input API after initial launch, or shipping your game on stores other than Steam, you could easily find yourself in this situation.
+It's perfectly acceptable to ship conventional gamepad input as well as Steam Input, and if you're adding Steam Input API support after initial launch or shipping your game on multiple platforms, you could easily find yourself in this situation.
 There's a few things to keep in mind:

-SDL (Simple DirectMedia Layer), one of the most popular cross-platform game libraries for handling things like input, make sure you're using the latest version, or at least version 2.0.6 or above.
+If you're using SDL (Simple DirectMedia Layer), one of the most popular cross-platform game libraries for handling things like input, make sure you're using the latest version, or at least version 2.0.8 or above.
 This version allows Steam to tell SDL to ignore input for controllers configured by Steam Input, which avoids double-input bugs.

 I Want my Non-Steam Input API Games to Play Nicely with Steam Input